sas-isus/d8-refactored/web/modules/contrib/simple_sitemap/README.md

 The module permission 'administer sitemap settings' can be configured under /admin/people/permissions.

+### VARIANTS ###

+It is possible to have several sitemap instances of different sitemap types with specific links accessible under certain URLs.
+These sitemap variants can be configured under admin/config/search/simplesitemap/variants.

 ### ENTITIES ###

 Initially only the home page is indexed in the default sitemap variant.
 To